Chapter 7: Anti-Patterns

 [Listen]

-find a better time.
+we can find a better time.
 But showing up is non-negotiable."

-The Everything's Fine Liar
+The Everything's-Fine Liar

 The Anti-Pattern